November 4, 1984: The day John McEnroe threw one of his most famous tantrums in Stockholm

 McEnroe would later call his Stockholm tantrum “his most embarrassing memory”, but, when asked if he remembered the umpire, his response would speak for itself: “I don’t remember any particular chair umpire; they were all equally bad.”

-After 1984, McEnroe would never win a Grand Slam title again.
-In 1986, mentally worn out, he would even take a break from the tour to marry Tatum O’Neal.
-He would be back but “Mac” would never obtain the same remarkable results and would not reach any more Grand Slam finals.
-His last remarkable result before he retired from professional tennis would be reaching the 1992 Wimbledon semi-finals (lost to Andre Agassi, 6-4 6-2 6-3).
-In total, McEnroe would hold seven Grand Slam titles and would spend 170 weeks as world No 1.
+After 1984, McEnroe would never win another Grand Slam title.
+In 1986, mentally worn out, he took a break from the tour to marry Tatum O’Neal.
+He would return to the tour but “Mac” would never obtain the same remarkable results and would not reach any more Grand Slam finals.
+His last big result in singles before he retired from professional tennis would be reaching the 1992 Wimbledon semi-finals (lost to Andre Agassi, 6-4 6-2 6-3).
+In total, McEnroe would hold seven Grand Slam titles and would spend 170 weeks as world No 1, besides winning nine Majors in doubles and spending 269 weeks as world No 1 in doubles (the most after Mike and Bob Bryan).